goldstack/goldstack/docs/goldstack/getting-started/index.md

 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 - [ZipFS](https://marketplace.visualstudio.com/items?itemName=arcanis.vscode-zipfs) (optional)

-Next try to find any `.ts` file in your project.
+Try to find any `.ts` file in your project.
 They should be present in one of your modules under `packages/*/src/`.

-Once you open a `.ts` file, VSCode should open a confirmation at the bottom right corner of the screen asking 'This workspace contains a TypeScript version.
-Would you like to use the workspace TypeScript version for TypeScript and JavaScript language features?'.
+Once you open a `.ts` file, VSCode should open a confirmation at the bottom right corner of the screen asking _This workspace contains a TypeScript version.
+Would you like to use the workspace TypeScript version for TypeScript and JavaScript language features?_.
 Confirm this by clicking the _Allow_ button.

 ![Allow TypeScript](https://cdn.goldstack.party/img/202010/allow_typescript.png)

-In the status bar on the bottom righthand corner of the VSCode editor you should now see _TypeScript_ along with a version such as _3.9.5-pnpify_.
+In the status bar on the bottom righthand corner of the VSCode editor should now show _TypeScript_ along with a version such as _3.9.5-pnpify_.

 ![VSCode status bar](https://cdn.goldstack.party/img/202010/vscode_status_bar.png)